What is Quibi? Meet the new mobile streaming service full of premium celebrity shows

 Short for “quick bites,” Quibi is a streaming service that will deliver short-form (1o minutes or under) unscripted and scripted TV-like content directly to your cell phone.

-The platform is spearheaded by former Disney and DreamWorks chief Jeffrey Katzenberg and is set to be released April 6, 2020.
+The platform is spearheaded by former Disney and DreamWorks chief Jeffrey Katzenberg and is set to launch on April 6th, 2020.

 What kind of shows will be on Quibi?